sas87f/commence-tmbc/README.md

 4. Logging: TensorBoard integration (tensorboard_log="./ppo_molcom_log/") handles monitoring of the training progress, including various metrics like rewards, losses, and value estimates.

-5. Evaluation and Visualization: Following the training phase, the performance of the learned RL policy is evaluated over a set number of num_eval_episodes, 50 by default.
+5. Evaluation and Visualization: Following the training phase, the performance of the learned RL policy is evaluated over a set number of episodes.